 The Writing Room

-Our drop-in writers’ space, The Writing Room, is open one to three afternoons a week.
+Our drop-in writers’ space, The Writing Room, is open three afternoons a week.
 Come meet with a writing instructor or just hang out and write.